-The operating costs consist of the all-in fee and Other costs.
+The operating costs consist of the management fee, the Fixed Miscellaneous Fee, all-in fee and Other costs.
 These costs are further explained in the notes for each Participation Class, included in this semi-annual report.

 Interest other

 This concerns the interest accrued during the reporting period on payables to credit institutions.